 Liz Pelly is a writer and editor based in New York.
 She is currently at work on her first book, Mood Machine: The Rise of Spotify and the Costs of the Perfect Playlist, to be published in 2024 by Astra House.
-She works as a contributing editor at the Pioneer Works Broadcast and an adjunct instructor at NYU Tisch.
+Her byline has appeared at The Baffler, Guardian, NPR, Pioneer Works Broadcast, and many other outlets.
+She is adjunct instructor at NYU Tisch.

 - "There's endless choice, but you're not listening": music fans quitting streaming, The Guardian